aptuitiv/gmaps/docs/docs-src/api-reference/map.md

 The custom control is positioned on the map with the [ControlPosition values](/api-reference/constants#controlposition).

 :::tip
 This is the low-level call.
-It puts the element on the map and gives you nothing back, so the element can't be moved or taken off again afterwards.
-Use [Control](/api-reference/map-controls/control) instead if you need that, or [Button](/api-reference/map-controls/button) for something clickable.
+It puts the element on the map and gives you nothing back, so moving it or taking it off later means keeping a reference to the element yourself and passing it to [removeCustomControl()](#removecustomcontrol).

+Use [Control](/api-reference/map-controls/control) instead if you need any of that, or [Button](/api-reference/map-controls/button) for something clickable.
+Both hold on to their element and handle their own lifecycle.
 :::

 | Parameter | Type | Required | Description |